The importance of character in fiction

 Example of the four stages of reaction

 Following is an example of an episode from a scene that contains all four stages of human reaction.
 The first sentence is the trigger event or stimulus, followed by the four types of reaction—in the wrong order.
 Without reading further, examine it closely and see whether you can identify the errors.
-(My blog only indents the first line, so please overlook the formatting.)

 The intruder crashed into the room, clumsily brandishing a laser gun—the lethal kind Miranda knew so well.